 Electrical energy to radiant energy (in the bulb)

 |An object speeding up as it falls||Gravitational potential energy to kinetic energy|

 Some forms of energy are more useful than others.
 Using energy always makes it less useful, even though no energy is actually destroyed.

 Kinetic energy and electricity are the most useful forms.
 These are "high-quality" because they can be transformed almost completely into any other type of energy.
 Electricity, for example, can be easily used to generate heat (thermal energy) or light (radiant energy), break chemical bonds (chemical energy), move objects (kinetic energy), or lift objects (gravitational potential energy).

 The least useful form of energy is low-temperature thermal energy.
 It can still be converted back to a higher-quality form, but useful energy is always lost in this process.
 Converting energy to a less-useful form and then trying to work backwards never gets 100% of the useful energy back.

 For example, when a car runs, the engine will become hot (thermal energy).
 The warmth of the engine does nothing to help the car move or go faster.
-This wasted energy is an unavoidable by-product of converting the car's fuel (chemical energy) into movement ("high-quality" kinetic energy).
+This wasted energy is an unavoidable by-product of converting the car's fuel (chemical energy) into movement ("high-quality" kinetic energy), however it can potentially be used for heating the cabin of the car to slightly increase overall energy efficiency.
 It is a challenge for all forms of power generation to minimize wasted energy and be as efficient as possible.

 The University of Colorado has graciously allowed us to use the following PhET simulation.
 Click to run an interactive simulation to explore transformations between types of energy.
 Specifically, this simulation deals with conversions between forms of mechanical, electrical, chemical, and light energy.